silx-kit/silx/doc/source/Tutorials/fit.rst

     |imgFitWidget2|

-The 7 peaks have been detected, and their parameters estimated.
+7 peaks have been detected, and their parameters estimated.
-Also, the estimation function defined some constraints (positive height and positive full-width at half-maximum).
+Also, the estimation function defines some constraints (positive height and full-width at half-maximum).

-You can modify the values in the estimation column of the table, to use different initial parameters for the fit.
+You can modify the values in the estimation column of the table, to use different initial fit parameters.

 The individual constraints can be modified prior to fitting.
-It is also possible to modify the constraints globally by clicking the *Configure* button' to open a configuration dialog.
-To get help on the meaning of the various parameters, hover the mouse on the corresponding check box or entry widget, to display a tooltip help message.
+It is also possible to modify the constraints globally by clicking the *Configure* button to open a configuration dialog.
+To get help on the meaning of the various parameters, hover the mouse cursor on the corresponding check box or entry widget to display a tooltip help message.

     |imgFitWidget3|

-The other configuration tabs can be modified to change the peak search parameters and the strip background parameters prior to the estimation.
+The other configuration tabs can be modified to change the peak search parameters and the strip background parameters prior to estimating them.
 After closing the configuration dialog, you must re-run the estimation by clicking the *Estimate* button.

-After all configuration parameters and all constrants are set according to your preferences, you can click the *Start Fit* button.
+After all configuration parameters and all constraints are set according to your preferences, you can click the *Start Fit* button.
 This runs the fit and displays the results in the *Fit Value* column of the table.

     |imgFitWidget4|

-Customizing the functions
+Customising the functions
 *************************

 .. |imgFitWidget5| image:: img/fitwidget5.png
    :width: 300px
    :align: middle

-The :class:`FitWidget` can be initialized with a non-standard :class:`FitManager`, to customize the available functions.
+The :class:`FitWidget` can be initialised with a non-standard :class:`FitManager` to customise the available functions.

 .. code-block:: python